EGTortuero/viga/README.txt

 --out OUTPUTNAME					Name of the outputs files without extensions, as the program will add them automatically.
 By default, the program will use the input name as the output.
 --locus STRING						Name of the contigs.
 If the input is a multiFASTA file, please put a general name as the program will add the number of the contig at the end of the name.
 By default, the name of the contigs will be "LOC".
 --threads INT						Number of threads/CPUs.
 By default, the program will use 1 CPU.
+--noparallel						Using multithreading BLAST and HHPRED instead of using parallel BLAST and HHPRED.
+Only recommendable when GNU Parallel is not installed.
+By default, this option is disabled.
 --gff 							Printing the output as a General Feature Format (GFF) version 3.
 It is a flat table file with contains 9 columns of data (see http://www.ensembl.org/info/website/upload/gff3.html for more information).
 By default, the program will not print the GFF3 file (--gff False).
 --blastevalue FLOAT					BLAST e-value threshold.
 By default, the threshold will be 1e-05.
 --hhsuiteevalue FLOAT					HHSUITE e-value threshold.
 By default, the threshold is 1e-03.
 --typedata CON|VRL|PHG					GenBank Division: One of the following codes: